 3. LISTEN TO LOCAL PEOPLE’S STORIES

-Throughout your mission trip, your students will meet some incredible people.
+Throughout your summer mission trip, your students will meet some incredible people.

 Pastors pursuing change in their community.